gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 Step 1: Running OpenMolcas calculation
 ----------------------------------------
-To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 and HEFF keywords activated.
-This keyword saves one-particle transition density matrices between each pair of XMS-rotated RASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.
+To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 keyword activated.
+When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the HEFF keyword should be activated, however, HEFF should not be used in conjunction with conventional MS-CASPT2.
 Note that RASSI must be invoked after multi-state CASPT2 for the HEFF keyword to work.
+RASSI will save transition density matrices between each pair of (rotated or original) CASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.

 **Export transition densities with RASSI**